CoDALab-IITR/2024_MTech_Anuranan/README.md

  ii.
 Manual random arbitrary 5 qubits quantum architecture is formed.

  iii.
-10 qasm benchmark quantum circuits stored in the test cases.
+10 qasm benchmark quantum circuits stored in the testcases.

  iv.
-Loop for generating a visualization of quantum circuits & heuristic mapping with quantum architecture taken from the input file.
+Loop for generating a visualization of quantum circuits & heuristic mapping with quantum architecture taken from the testcases.

  v.
 Storing visualization in the output.